 IN WITNESS WHEREOF, the parties hereto have executed this Agreement as of the Effective Date defined herein.
-The Effective Date is defined as the date signed by the Director of Construction on behalf of South Carolina Department of Transportation.
+The Effective Date is defined as the date signed by the Director of Alternative Delivery on behalf of South Carolina Department of Transportation.

-Witnesses: SOUTH CAROLINA DEPARTMENT OF TRANSPORATION
+Witnesses: OF TRANSPORATION

-By:
+By:Chris J. Gaskins, P.E.
+Director of Alternative Delivery

+·

 Date: Recommended:

 Travis Driggers Contract Administrator

 Witnesses: CONTRACTOR

 Name of Contractor

 By:

 Its: